LincolnRychecky/LincolnRychecky/README.md

 - 👋 Hi, I’m @LincolnRychecky.
-MS Computer Science University of Colorado Boulder.
+M.S.
+Computer Science Graduate University of Colorado Boulder.
 - 📫 How to reach me lincolnrychecky@gmail.com
+- 💻 Open to freelance engineering positions.
+Please send an email to inquire about availability and rates.

 <!---
 LincolnRychecky/LincolnRychecky is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.